Lower Back Pain After Cleaning House

 Cleaning low surfaces like the kitchen table, end tables, or anything else in your home that is around that height can be difficult and cause back pain.
 Here are some tricks I have learned for getting those surfaces clean without killing your back.

-- Sit down in a kitchen chair or nearby couch or chair.
+- Sit down in a kitchen chair or nearby couch or chair when you clean the lower table surfaces.

 - Don’t reach far.
 Instead, move around the table cleaning just the spot right in front of you.